Face

 • Deep Plane Facelift: Works beneath the SMAS, releasing deeper attachments to allow for more extensive repositioning.

-• SMAS Facelift: Primarily addresses skin laxity in the lower face and jawline.
+• SMAS Facelift: Primarily focuses on repositioning tissues in the lower third of the face.

 • Deep Plane Facelift: Extends to the mid-face, addressing cheek shape and nasolabial folds.